udacity/nd320-c4-wearable-data-project-starter/README.md

   5. One option for a confidence algorithm is to answer the question, "How much energy in the frequency spectrum is concentrated near the pulse rate estimate?"
 You can answer this by summing frequency spectrum near the pulse rate estimate and dividing it by the sum of the entire spectrum.

 ### Dataset
-You will be using the Troika[1] dataset to build your algorithm.
+You will be using the Troika<sup>1</sup> dataset to build your algorithm.
 Find the dataset under datasets/troika/training_data.
 The README in that folder will tell you how to interpret the data.
 The starter code contains a function to help load these files.

-1. **Troika** - Zhilin Zhang, Zhouyue Pi, Benyuan Liu, ‘‘TROIKA: A General Framework for Heart Rate Monitoring Using Wrist-Type Photoplethysmographic Signals During Intensive Physical Exercise,’’IEEE Trans. on Biomedical Engineering, vol. 62, no. 2, pp. 522-531, February 2015.
-Link

 ### Getting Started
 The starter code includes a few helpful functions.